Growing your business

 The British Library Business and IP Centre provides a range of information, services and training programmes to help businesses scale up, or develop new products and services.

 The Federation of Small Businesses provides a range of useful information and fact sheets.

 Goldman Sachs' '10,000 Small Businesses' is an initiative to help entrepreneurs create jobs and economic opportunity by providing greater access to education, capital and business support services.
 '10,000 Small Businesses' is funded by Goldman Sachs and the Goldman Sachs Foundation.

 The Department for Business and Trade's Help to Grow helps businesses to find, access and use the information and support they need in one place.
 The website is aimed at upskilling both big and small businesses across the country by helping them to:

 Free webinars are available from HMRC, aimed at supporting your business.
 A whole range of topics are covered, from trading internationally, tax advice, guidance if you are self-employed and many other helpful business support topics.

 Mentorsme connects companies with mentoring organisations that can support and guide their growth.
 If you are a business that needs support or a business professional who can offer support, Mentorsme can help you connect with each other.

-NerdWallet has created a "business growth hub" to support local businesses with a range of services for startups and small businesses.
-This includes raising finance to business automation.
+NerdWallet has created a "business growth hub" to support local businesses with a range of services for start-ups and small businesses.
+This includes raising finance, through to business automation.